rodolfodpk/go-crablet/internal/benchmarks/README.md

 # go-crablet Performance Benchmarks

-This directory contains comprehensive performance benchmarks for the go-crablet library, which implements Dynamic Consistency Boundaries (DCB).
+This directory contains comprehensive performance benchmarks for the go-crablet library, which aims to implement Dynamic Consistency Boundaries (DCB).
 The benchmarks test all public API operations with realistic datasets and various configurations.

 ## 📋 **Latest Benchmark Report**